chapel-lang/chapel/doc/rst/language/spec/classes.rst

 If a method in a derived class is declared with a signature identical to that of a method in a base class, then it is said to override the base class’s method.
 Such methods may be considered for dynamic dispatch if certain criteria are met.
-In particular, dynanmic dispatch will be used when the method receiver has a static type of the base class but refers to an instance of a derived class type.
+In particular, dynamic dispatch will be used when the method receiver has a static type of the base class but refers to an instance of a derived class type.
 Additionally, a method eligible for dynamic dispatch must not be a class method (see :ref:`Class_Methods`),